gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Decision

-`pending` — remove the second BYO-error branch after confirming there is no edge case where the first loop returns without emitting the error.
+Resolved by commit `0e68128a` (*Remove dead BYO error branch in ensureSubnetCidrReservation second loop*).
+The BYO-error branch in the second loop was removed; a comment was added explaining that the first loop already handles the BYO-with-missing-IPv6 case, so this branch was unreachable.

 ### Status

-`pending`.
+`resolved`.
+Needs a reply on the GitHub thread to close the loop.

 ---